 What does “akachan” mean in Japanese?

 Native speakers say “akachan” to mean ‘baby’ in Japanese.
-Very simple, I think.
-Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, manga, and the like.
-In this blog post, however, I will explain this word in detail based on its components.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese movies, novels, manga, anime, and the like.
+In this blog post, however, I will explain this word in detail based on its grammatical components.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “akachan” more clearly.
+My explanations would help Japanese learners understand “akachan” more clearly.
 Then, let’s get started!

 Contents